theam/aday-ondemand-loop/docs/guide/content/user_guide/uploading_files.md

     - Creating a new dataset if required or desired
     - Fetching additional metadata from the repository

-    Once these steps are complete, the upload bundle is linked to the appropriate dataset and ready for file staging.
+    Once these steps are complete, the upload bundle is linked to the appropriate target dataset and ready for file staging.

 4. **Add Files**
    Once the bundle is configured, click **Add Files** to open the **Upload File Selector**.
-   Use this interface to navigate your HPC project directory and select the files to be uploaded.
+   Use this interface to navigate your HPC user directory and select the files to be uploaded.
    For help using the Upload File Selector, see [Upload File Selector](./upload_file_selector.md).

    Once selected, files are automatically staged and uploaded.
 You can monitor progress in the bundle view or the global **Uploads** page.